LeToya Luckett: 2006: H-Town Chick

 A three-episode series on YouTube featuring the singer explaining her role in Destiny's Child and discussing her first self-titled album LeToya.

 2012: Life, Love and Music

 A six-episode series on YouTube giving an inside look at the singer's life and the recording process of her third album.

 Personal life

 Relationships

 In 2015, Luckett and motivational speaker Rob Hill Sr. got engaged, after a year of dating, and secretly wed in January 2016.
 They divorced after two months of marriage.

 In August 2017, Luckett announced her engagement to entrepreneur Tommicus Walker.
-They were married in a lavish ceremony at Villa Antonia in Austin, Texas on December 10, 2017.
-They have two children, a daughter and a son, together.
+They were married in a lavish ceremony at Villa Antonia in Austin, Texas, on December 10, 2017.
+They have two children together, a daughter and a son.
 On January 11, 2021, the couple announced their divorce.
 Luckett confirmed that she and Walker were no longer married in July 2021.

 In 2022, Luckett began dating entrepreneur Taleo Coles, whom she married on July 27, 2024, in Houston, Texas.